Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 Convened by Angélica Cabezas Pino (University of Manchester) Mattia Fumanti (University of St. Andrews)

-This panel invites contributions from visual anthropologists and filmmakers of contemporary ethnographic films that explore the challenges and opportunities of collaborative and/or reflexive methods, and the limits of these practices when presenting that cinematic work to an audience.
+This panel includes contributions from visual anthropologists and filmmakers of contemporary ethnographic films that explore the challenges and opportunities of collaborative and/or reflexive methods, and the limits of these practices when presenting that cinematic work to an audience.

 Further details to follow.